Before you begin, you should confirm that you have installed all the prerequisites below on the platform where you will be running Hyperledger Fabric.

 These prerequisites are recommended for Fabric users.
 If you are a Fabric developer you should refer to the instructions for Setting up the development environment.

-Download the latest version of git if it is not already installed, or if you have problems running the curl commands.
+Download the latest version of git if it is not already installed, or if you have problems running the git commands.

-Download the latest version of the cURL tool if it is not already installed or if you get errors running the curl commands from the documentation.
+Download the latest version of the cURL tool if it is not already installed or if you get errors running the curl commands.

 If you’re on Windows please see the specific note on Windows extras below.